goelpriyanshu99/Hacktoberfest20/README.md

 - Push your work and Create a Pull Request

-## 🙌🙌You just created your 1st PR🙌🙌
+## 🙌🙌You just created your one PR🙌🙌